 What Causes Static Shock?

-A static shock is not a true electrical shock like touching a live wire, but it is the natural balancing of negative (electrons) and positive (protons) charges between two materials.
+A static shock is not a true electrical shock-like touching a live wire, but it is the natural balancing of negative (electrons) and positive (protons) charges between two materials.
 When two materials are in contact, some of the charges redistribute by moving from one material to the other.
 It can create an excess positive charge on one item, and a negative charge on the other.
-When the two materials are separated, each one takes the charge with it.
+When the two materials are separated, each one takes the charge of it.
 If your body contains that excess charge, then you get near an object with the opposite charge, it can cause a spark to jump to or from your body.

 Tips to Reduce Static Shock

 It is hard to tell the precise source, so the best way is to do some experimenting and see what solutions work the best in your home.

 Static electricity is more active when the air and materials are dry, especially in the winter as heating the house dries the air.
 You can use a humidifier or boil water on the stove to put moisture in the air.
 Also, watering live house plants helps to increase the level.

 Dry skin can cause static buildup, so you can try using moisturizers or lotions.
 You can experiment with different types and amounts of moisturizers.
 It may be enough to just put lotion on your hands since shocks usually come to fingers and hands.

 Some materials, like polyester, cause more static electricity than other materials.
 Try wearing more cotton or wool clothing when you experience shocks.
 Remember to include undergarments, pajamas, and bedsheets.

 Try different shoes to see which ones create the most (or least) shocks.
 Synthetic soles on a synthetic carpet are likely to cause shocks, while rubber and leather soles are best to reduce static shock.

 The best prevention is to drain off any excess static charges frequently throughout the day.
 Touching a grounded metal object, like a water faucet, is an easy way to do this.